a-hurst/Installation-guide-for-GitLab-on-OS-X/README.md

 ### More

-You can find more tips in [official documentation](https://github.com/gitlabhq/gitlabhq/blob/8-0-stable/doc/install/installation.md#advanced-setup-tips).
+You can find more tips in [official documentation](https://docs.gitlab.com/ce/install/installation.html#advanced-setup-tips).

-## Todo